martinbreu/burnmaid/README.md

 * Press the remote control button very near to the receiver.
 Repeat until script prints a result.

-* use the result to update these files:
+* use the result to update these files (no restart):

             nano burnmaid/data/plug_on.json
             nano burnmaid/data/plug_off.json